piglovesyou/graphql-let/README.md

 cacheDir: node_modules/.cache/graphql-let
 cacheDir: .cache

+# "cwd", optional.
+Directory of the config file itself by default.
+# When evaluating `documents`, `cacheDir`, `schema`, what should be the "root" dir.
+# Because the cache is stored as a literal subdirectory matching the documents,
+# the search paths must share a common ancestor defined here.
+# Practically, this allows the config file and other folders
+# to be stored outside the process directory
+# Example:
+cwd: ../../

 # "TSConfigFile", optional. `tsconfig.json` by default.
 # You can specify a custom config for generating `.d.ts`s.
 # Examples: